surifirstpin/Acubi_documentation/Version.5/Visualization_Types_and_Settings.md

  ***Editing Options for Line Chart***

- - **Line type** displays the information as a series of data points called markers.
+ - **Line type :** displays the information as a series of data points called markers.
 Below are the list of markers used in line chart (spline acts as  default line type),
    - Line
    - Spline
    - Step